-Related Article: 15 Behavior Strategies for Children on the Autism Spectrum
+Related Article: Try These 15 Behavior Strategies for Children on the Autism Spectrum

 For more information such as how to transition effectively between steps in the schedule and how to incorporate homework into the schedule see:

 - 3 Ways to Use Timers to Encourage Homework and Chore Completion

 - How to Use Schedules to Improve Children’s Behavior

 Additional Information About Using Visual Schedules

 Once children learn to utilize and become familiar with a schedule, they often start taking accountability on their own, following the steps without being reminded (although every child is different and some may always need assistance or reminders to go through their schedule).

 Remember that if everything doesn’t go according to plan it is okay.
 It won’t be perfect, so just try your best!
 Schedules can be similar from day to day or vary depending on what is going on that day (e.g., if you are going out the schedule would change).

 You can easily recreate new schedules each day by using a white board (and writing/drawing the steps) or by using a laminated picture schedule with interchangeable pictures.

 To make the pictures removable (take off a picture after you complete each step) such as in the portable schedule in the picture below.